Ali Murad Davudi

 Dr. Ali Murad Davudi (born 1922, disappeared November 11, 1979) was an Iranian Baháʼí who was a member of the national governing body of the Baháʼís in Iran.
 He was a professor at Tehran University in the philosophy department.
 In 1979, during a wave of persecution toward Baháʼís, he was kidnapped and has been presumed by the Bahá'í community a victim of state execution.
+Stephen Lambden, a scholar at the University of California, Merced includes Davudi in a list of notable Bahai historians.

 Early life and education

 Ali Murad Davudi was born in the small village of Shams-Abad in Iranian Azerbaijan in 1922.
 He was the great-grandson of Fath-Ali Shah Qajar through his mother, and his father was the grandson of the commander of Georgia.
 When he was ten years old, Davudi went to Tabriz where he lived for the next eight years.
 When he finished high school in Tabriz, Davudi traveled to Tehran where he entered a teacher training college and studied education, literature and philosophy; he graduated after three years.
 He then traveled to various Iranian towns and taught Persian literature.
 While he was in Zanjan he married Malikih Afagh Iranpoor at the age of 31; they had two sons and three daughters.

 In 1955, at the age of 33, Davudi moved once again to Tehran to study philosophy at Tehran University while also working full-time as a schoolteacher.
 He then travelled to France, where he stayed for one year, to improve his French, which he later used to translate many French philosophical texts.
 In 1964 he completed his Ph.D. with a thesis on the philosophy of Aristotle and Descartes and was then invited to join Tehran University's faculty where he became a professor.
 Hossein Nasr, an Iranian professor at George Washington University, counted Davudi among a small number of first rate philosophers in Iran.
 Davudi eventually became the chairman of the philosophy department at the university until shortly after the Iranian Revolution.
 During his academic career he wrote many works on the history of Greek and Islamic philosophy, in addition to writing articles on Baháʼí philosophical and theological themes.
 He also translated many French language philosophical works in Persian that were published by Tehran University Press.